sharetribe/flex-docs/src/docs/background/16-how-saving-payment-card-works-in-ftw/index.md

 - After this call, created transaction is saved to session storage in FTW (or existing enquiry tx is updated).

-**When you save card details**, a new parameter needs to be passed if card details are saved at the same time: `setupPaymentMethodForSaving`
+**When you intend to save card details**, a new parameter needs to be passed if card details are saved at the same time: `setupPaymentMethodForSaving`

 ```js